 - Adopting a life course approach, which links socio-economic position, roles and relationships in later life to the earlier biographies and intersectionality,which addresses mutliple axes of inequality, power and privilege

 - Encouraging scientific exchange through honorary visiting research positions for international scholars.
-In Spring 2015 CRAG was delighted to host Professor Mark Hughes, Southern Cross University, Australia
+In spring 2015 CRAG was delighted to host Professor Mark Hughes, Southern Cross University, Australia.
+In 2018 CRAG is hosting Dr Xu Qiang, South China Agricultural University

 - Providing opportunities for doctoral research students in a stimulating research environment